johannschopplich/nuxt-api-party/docs/guide/caching.md

 :::

-Although the `$apiParty` composables are intended for one-time API calls, like submitting form data, you can also cache their responses when needed:
+Although the `$myApi` composables are intended for one-time API calls, like submitting form data, you can also cache their responses when needed:

 ```ts
 // Enable cache for a single request